-There is a pop meme on Social Security that the government spend 6x more money on those age 65+ compared to those age 0-17 – and thus, the system is rigged against young people.
+There is a pop meme on Social Security that the government spends 6x more money on those age 65+ compared to those age 0-17 – and thus, the system is rigged against young people.

 A related meme is that today’s Social Security benefits are paid entirely by today’s workers, implying that today’s workers are getting screwed.

-But that too is highly misleading because that is how Social Security was designed and how it has always worked.
+But that is highly misleading because that is how Social Security was designed and how it has always worked.
 This is not new.

 Today’s retirees, when they were working directly funded the SS benefits of the the then retirees.
+That is, those working in 1970, 1980 or 1990, were directly paying the Social Security benefits of those who at that time, were already retired.

-In the 1980s, Congress “reformed” Social Security, raising “full benefits” age from 65 to 67 and increasing payroll deductions, in part, to fund an imaginary “trust fund” to help pay their own future SS benefits.
+In the 1980s, Congress “reformed” Social Security, raising “full benefits” age from 65 to 67 and increasing payroll deductions, in part, to fund a “trust fund” to help pay their own future SS benefits.
 Thus, many of today’s retirees, while they were working, paid for past retiree benefits AND also the trust fund that was supposed to be for their own future.

 “The reforms intentionally generated large surpluses in the Social Security Trust Fund by having Baby Boomers pre-pay for their own retirement.